Our telephone number, if you want to be on the program, 800-282-2882 and the email address lrushbo at eibnet.com.

 They went into great detail about what happens in stoning, what kind of death that it is.

-They had insubordinate people in the Secretary of State's office just telling her how full of it she was and how wrong she was, and how she ought not sign on to this deal and how they ought not to be part of it, or she ought to try to undermine it.
+They had insubordinate people in the Secretary of State's office just telling her how full of it she was and how wrong she was and how she ought not sign on to this deal and how they ought not be part of it, or she ought to try to undermine it.

 I'll give you one example.

-The gay activist is in the office talking to one of the assistants for the Secretary of State.
+The gay activist is in the office talking to one of the assistants for the Secretary of State, and the assistant is saying, look, we're working real hard.

 And the gay activist loses it.

-The gay activist just hits the seat.
+The gay activist just hits the ceiling.

 What do you mean?